Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch1_system_services_functions.md

 #### Syntax

-The _DtMerge function builds a date-time string YYYYMMDDHHMMSS from a date chain and an hour chain.
+The _DtMerge function builds a date- time string YYYYMMDDHHMMSS from a date chain and an hour chain.

 ```
 _DtMerge DATIME = date_time,